Norwich Bar Billiards

 Playing a foul causes the fouling player’s visit to end and will result in either the loss of points for that break only (if any have been scored) or the loss of all points accumulated up to that point in the match (including all points that have been banked).

 Pins are reset to their starting positions.
 Any balls coming to rest in baulk will be returned to the trough.
-If a combination of fouls occurs, the foul incurring the highest penalty will apply.

 LEGAL SHOT